-Commonwealth Scholarship and Fellowship Plan
+Commonwealth Scholarship and Fellowship Plan (CSFP)

 - V Varies for each country.
 Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
-Marriage allowance may be payable. - T Usually 2 years, sometimes 3 - C Applicants must be graduates who are Australian citizens and who are not older than 35 years of age.
+Marriage allowance may be payable. - T Usually 2 years, sometimes 3 - C Applicants must be graduates who are Australian citizens.
 Tenable in Commonwealth countries other than Australia.
-Applications close with the Registrar in early October.
+Applications close at different times depending on the country in which the study is proposed.